 One 2014 study investigated whether or not those in recovery are actually more prone to developing another addiction in the future.
 Researchers interviewed over 34,000 participants at the beginning of the study, and again three years later.

 This is not to say that cross dependence doesn’t happen in recovery.
-But for those going strong in sobriety, it just may not be as probable as you’ve been told.
+But for those going strong in sobriety, it may not be as probable as you might have read.

 People in recovery from substance or alcohol use disorders may end up replacing their primary addiction with something else.
 They may resort to: